 I have a range of talks and workshops that I can deliver, in person or remotely.
-These are suitable for genealogical and local historical societies as well as for adult enrichment programs at public libraries or community centers.
+These are suitable for conference talks or webinars at genealogical and local historical societies as well, as for adult enrichment programs at public libraries or community centers.
 Most of these are flexible in length, for 60-90 minute events, including Q&A.

 17th Century Handwriting: Reading Bradford’s Journal

 As New England marks this year the 400th anniversary of the landing of the Mayflower, join us for a workshop on William Bradford’s journal, “Of Plimoth Plantation.”
 Bradford was a Mayflower passenger and the longest-serving governor of Plymouth Colony.
 He maintained a journal that documented events in the colony from 1608 to 1647.

 You’ll hear the story of Plymouth Colony and the surprising story of the manuscript itself, and then receive a tutorial on how to read early 17th century handwriting.
 It is easier than you might think!

 Finally, we’ll work through selected passages from Bradford’s journal, and together experience the satisfaction of reading and understanding a 400-year-old handwritten manuscript.
 Passages include: the first encounters with the natives, the origins of the the Mayflower Compact, the sickness and death of the first winter, and the first bountiful harvest the following year.

 This one was designed specifically to be delivered as an interactive workshop over Zoom.
 Participants download in advance a PDF with the reading materials and a sample alphabet and print that out at home.
 They follow along using that, as well as what I have on the screen.
 Unlike an in-person workshop, where the writing on the screen looks large to those in the front row, and smaller to those in the back, everyone in a remote presentation gets the same high-quality view.